CourageOI/ioc-flix-client/README.md

-This is note web app.
-Which can be used to upload all your notes
+This is the client part of my IOC Flix movie web app.
+It was built using the Reactjs